 Yes, you will get a report at the end of every term from all tutors who have taught you for college-based tutorials and classes.
 These will be available for you to read.
-Your reports will also be discussed in end-of-term meetings with your Organising Tutor (for German that's me), and at Principal's collections (a meeting once a year where you meet with the head of college and your main tutors to discuss your progress).
+Your reports will also be discussed in end-of-term meetings with your Organising Tutor (for German that's me) and the Director of Studies for Modern Languages, and at President's collections (a meeting once a year where you meet with the head of college and your main tutors to discuss your progress).